w3c/csswg-drafts/explainer.md

       - Let the upper edge of the C is positioned `250px` down from the upper edge of the E and the leftside edge of the C is positioned `200px` to the right from the leftside edge of the E.
       - Let the upper edge of the D is positioned `100px` down from the upper edge of the E and the leftside edge of the D is positioned `500px` to the right from the leftside edge of the E.
       - Let the initial focus goes to A among the DOM subtree rooted at E.
-      - If the current focused element is A and there is an input from the right-arrow key,
+      - If the current focused element is A and there is an input from the :arrow_right: (right-arrow key),
         - If `nav-rule: projection` is applied to the element E, the focus moves to D.
         - If `nav-rule: direction` is applied to the element E, the focus moves to C.
         - Otherwise `nav-rule: nearest` is applied to the element E, the focus moves to B.